 The experience starts with a visit to the orchard to see the cocoa trees with their flowers and fruits.
 Then inside the Caribbean-style house, you’ll learn about the harvest, fermenting, and drying process for cocoa beans.
 You’ll hear about the importance of cocoa as a ceremonial drink for ancient cultures and even some Caribbean pirate stories!

 The best part of the tour is how hands-on it is – everything from getting the chance to taste the cocoa fruit, roast the beans, crush the beans on the table stone, and then grind them into a paste to make your own chocolate.
-To me, this is one of the most unique things to do in Tortuguero.
+To me, this is one of the most unique things to do in Tortuguero for around $60 USD.

 12. Enjoy an Italian meal on the water at Budda Café

 This small restaurant is the place to eat and enjoy the view!
-The Budda Café is located right on the water with tables on a covered deck facing the canals of Tortuguero.
+The Budda Café is located inside of the Budda Home Hotel and the hotel is right on the river with tables on a covered deck facing the canals of Tortuguero.

 Budda Café is located right in the center of Tortuguero Village in front of a souvenir store.